AnduroProject/alys/README.md

 ### Run Three Nodes

-Each Alice node takes several arguments:
+Each Alys node takes several arguments:

 - `chain`: A chain configuration like [chain.json](./data/chain.json)
 - `aura-secret-key`: The secret key used to sign blocks by the federation member.
-- `geth-url`: The URL to the geth node for the Alice node.
+- `geth-url`: The URL to the geth node for the Alys node.
-- `db-path`: The path where the Alice blocks are stored.
+- `db-path`: The path where the Alys blocks are stored.
 - `wallet-path`: The Bitcoin wallet path.
 - `bitcoin-secret-key`: The Bitcoin secret key generates the shared deposit address and processes peg-outs.
 - `bitcoin-rpc-url`: The URL of the Bitcoin RPC.